bmripper/bmripper.github.io/gis_project.md

 ![](Allegheny_economic_performance_kmeans.PNG)

-### Example Linear Regression: Predict Walkability with Economic Performance metric
+### Example Linear Regression: Predict Economic Performance metric with Walkability score

-The image shows the linear regression results using economic performance metric to predict walkability by census tract.
+The image shows the linear regression results using walkability score to predict economic performance metric by census tract.
 Referring to Figure 7, similar findings were found between W being negatively correlated with EP, p-value = <2e-16 and R-squared = 0.2515.
 The results indicate that the higher the economic performance, the lower the walkability.

 ![](Allegheny_economic_performance_walkability_linear_regression.PNG)